openvinotoolkit/openvino/samples/cpp/hello_query_device/README.md

 # Hello Query Device C++ Sample {#openvino_inference_engine_samples_hello_query_device_README}

-This sample demonstrates how to execute an query Inference Engine devices, prints their metrics and default configuration values, using [Query Device API feature](../../../docs/OV_Runtime_UG/InferenceEngine_QueryAPI.md).
+This sample demonstrates how to execute an query OpenVINO™ Runtime devices, prints their metrics and default configuration values, using [Query Device API feature](../../../docs/OV_Runtime_UG/InferenceEngine_QueryAPI.md).

-The following Inference Engine C++ API is used in the application:
+The following C++ API is used in the application:

 | Feature | API | Description |
 | :--- | :--- | :--- |